eecs130/spring2022/pages/syllabus.md

 * Attending the tutorial is a form of low-pressure, built-in accountability that will help you learn.

 ### Homework Grading
 All homework assignments will be due as indicated on Canvas.
-A late penalty will be applied to all late homework submission.
+A late penalty will be applied to all late homework submissions.
 The late penalty is as follows:

 {:.small}
 | Days Late | Penalty |